kristinabauman/ELK-Stack/README.md

 - Copy the playbook file to ansible control mode.
 - Update the host file to include groups and IP's.
 - Run the playbook, and navigate to http://20.213.119.40:5601/ to check that the installation worked as expected.

-- Playbook files:  filebeat-playbook.yml, metricbeat-playbook.yml, install_elk.yml
+Playbook files:  filebeat-playbook.yml, metricbeat-playbook.yml, install_elk.yml
-- Where do you copy it?
-Copy the playbooks to the Ansible Control Node.
+- Copy the playbooks to the Ansible Control Node.
-- Which file do you update to make Ansible run the playbook on a specific machine? /etc/hosts -include the IP of each server, with each group name
+- To make the Ansible run the playbook, update the following file with the corresponding information: /etc/hosts -include the IP of each server, with each group name

 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 - use command(s):